Knowledge is key!

 The basis of CBT is that it is not the event, but the meaning of the event that is important.

-Aware provides two Life Skills programmes, free of charge, which help participants understand the link between thoughts, feelings, actions and behaviour.
-These programmes can be helpful for you by enabling you to understand a little bit better what may be going on for the person you care about, as well as helping you learn ways to manage the situation and its impact.
+The Aware Life Skills Programmes are based on the principles of CBT.
+These programmes are free of charge and may be beneficial by helping you understand a little bit better what may be going on for the person you care about, as well as helping you learn ways to manage the situation and its impact on you.
 When we are constantly in the ‘giving support’ mode it can be difficult to ask for and actually take support.
 So many of us tend to bottle up our own feelings and put on a ‘brave face’.
 There is a very real difference between talking to someone about a situation with someone we care about in a ‘gossipy’ way, and talking to someone we trust about the challenges we experience in caring for someone else.

 In the case of bipolar disorder it can be helpful for the person to have a ‘spotter’.